Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 2) A new smart contract / Exhibition address is then created and listed on the Current Exhibitions page.
 A ``` View Exhibition ```  button for each leads the user to a complete Exhibition Information page.

-3) At the Exhibition Information page for each show, the user can either: A) send ETH to the project budget from the ``` Become An Arts Patron ``` contribute form at the top right, OR B) go to the "Expense Proposals" page for the project by clicking the ``` View Expense Proposals ``` button below the Contribute Form."
+3) At the Exhibition Information page for each show, the user can either: A) send ETH to the project budget from the ``` Become An Arts Patron ``` contribute form at the top right, OR B) go to the "Expense Proposals" page for the project by clicking the ``` View Expense Proposals ``` button below the Contribute Form.

 NOTE: the Exhibition Information dynamically updates the following based on change to smart contract state: a) Exhibition Budget (remaining), b) number of Patrons, c) Proposals count; All other values are fixed at contract creation.

 4) At the Expense Proposals page, the Curator of the show can fill out a "Create Expense Proposal" form at the top of the page, ``` Create ```  it, and it will be immediately added to the "Expense Proposals" table below.
 This functionality is restricted to CURATORS ONLY and MetaMask will display an error if not followed.